canonical/temporal-k8s-operator/documentation/tutorial/07-deploy-worker.md

 Because of this, deploying the worker involves two steps:

 1. Creating a custom container image for the worker using [rocks](https://documentation.ubuntu.com/server/explanation/virtualisation/about-rock-images/).
-2. Deploying the worker charm using the custom container image.
+2. Deploying the worker charm using a custom container image.

 [note]